 - Know the tools you have to your disposal

 LinkTrust’s integration with IPQS (IP Quality Score) empowers businesses to manage and prevent fraud through a number of measures, such as email verification, device fingerprinting, proxy VPN detection & IP filtering, phone number validation, and more.

 This leaves you free to focus on running your marketing campaign with total peace of mind.

-Don’t be complacent when working with new affiliates — take the time to vet each one, before you give them the green light.
+Don’t be complacent when working with new affiliates — take the time to vet each one, before you contact them the green light.